Canisius-Kolleg Berlin: History of Canisius College

 The Jesuits were banned in the German Reich from 1872 to 1917.
 Then in 1925, at the suggestion of Bishop Josef Deitmer and through the initiative of Bernhard Lichtenberg "the establishment of a private Catholic higher educational institution for male youth" was established.
 However, the Ministry of Culture forbade using the name Canisius College, so the college officially received its name from its location in Berlin-Charlottenburg: Gymnasium at the Lietzensee.

 Beginning of the 1930s, the school had about 500 students, making it the second largest boys' school in Germany.
 From 1936 the National Socialist government gradually decreed the closure of the school, which was completed by March 1940.
 During the Second World War, the old school building was completely destroyed.
 At its refounding on 1 June 1945 the school was officially named Canisius-Kolleg Berlin.
 Fr.
 Klein, S.J., appealed to the Allied Control Council on behalf of the five Catholic secondary schools for resumption of their school activities, receiving approval in the spring of 1946.
 Teaching was conducted in different places in the city.
-After acquisition of a building in 1947 and its restoration with the help of the pupils, the school was reopened that year with 500 pupils in twelve classes.
+After the acquisition of a building in 1947 and its restoration with the help of the pupils, the school was reopened that year with 500 pupils in twelve classes.
 Until 1974, Canisius College was an all-boys high school, but then became coeducational.

 The plot

 Since the 16th century the Tiergarten was a fenced hunting area, whose southern end reached today's Tiergartenstraße.
 The area south of the Tiergarten remained undeveloped.
-At the end of the 18th century wealthy Berlin citizens began to build summer and country houses there.
+At the end of the 18th century, wealthy Berlin citizens began to build summer and country houses there.